raibtoffoletto/chocolat-shop/README.md

 }
 ```

-We can now register this context in the `Program.cs` by adding `builder.Services.AddDbContext<InStoreContext>();` and create our fist migration:
+We can now register this context in the `Program.cs` by adding `builder.Services.AddDbContext<InStoreContext>();` (just below the `HQContext` line) and create our fist migration:

 ```bash
 dotnet ef migrations add InitialInStore_Catalogue --context InStoreContext --output-dir Migrations/InStore
 ```

-If we have a look at the Migrations directory we will see that we have created it succefully.
-Easy, right?
-So we can go ahead and apply those migrations?
-Not quite... now it is when the real trickery starts.
-We will create a constructor that accepts the `DbContext` being used for performing the migration and store it in a private property.
-After that, we can remove all mentions to the `public` schema and replace it with `_context.Schema`, thus turning this migration class dynamic.
+If we have a look at the Migrations directory, we will see that we have successfully created it.
+Easy, right? *«So we can go ahead and apply those migrations?»* Not quite... now it is when the real trickery starts.

+In the migration file, we will need a constructor that accepts the current `DbContext` being used to performing the migration and store it in a private field.
+After that, we can remove all mentions of the `public` schema and replace it with `_context.Schema`, thus turning this migration class a bit more dynamic.
 It should look something like this:

 ```cs
 using ChocolateStores.Context;